cfd-notes/cfd-notes.github.io/_posts/2024-08-02-openFOAM-install.md

 Experience Windows Feature Experience Pack 1000.22700.1020.0
 {% enddetails %}

-We are going to install everything needed for WSL using a PowerShell command, as suggested by the WSL documentation.<d-cite key="WSL_Doc"></d-cite>.
+We are going to install everything needed for WSL using a PowerShell command, as suggested by the WSL documentation <d-cite key="WSL_Doc"></d-cite>.

 ```powershell
 wsl --install